ceejbot/soulsy/README.md

 - [x] Figure out why activating potions makes the game lock up.
 - [x] Get all layout info into one file; load it into the shared struct.
 (Is shared the right choice? who knows.)
 - [x] Come up with an adequate default layout for the HUD.
-- [ ] Make a *good-looking* layout.
-Find a designer if necessary.
-- [ ] Decide what to do about highlight animations.
-- [ ] I18n: fonts.
 - [x] I18n: translation files.
 - [x] Code cleanup.
 DRY up the C++.
 Reorganize the Rust.
 Tighten up names.
-- [ ] Cycle serialization files should include the player name so character-hopping doesn't lose dta.
+- [x] Cycle serialization files should include the player name so character-hopping doesn't lose dta.
-- [ ] Review the 20-or-so TODO items noted in code comments.
 - [x] Sort out `gear.h` vs `utility_items.h`.
 Merge?
 - [x] Improve the CMake files so rebuilding is reliable.
-- [ ] Hammer the hell out of it while playing.
-Fix whatever doesn't stand up to abuse.
-- [ ] Consider getting more testers.
-- [ ] Track highlight status in the controller to support animating a highlighted slot.
 - [x] Make Rust log to a second file in the same directory as SKSE.
 - [x] Add more Rust debug-level logging for happy-path cases.

 Second phase goals:

-- [ ] Add support for debug builds to CMake, or at least remove the half-done option.
 - [ ] Move image loading code to Rust.
 This will bring in the [windows](https://lib.rs/crates/windows) crate ecosystem.
 - [ ] Move imgui rendering to Rust.
 Bindings exist already, plus a DX11 rendering back end.
 - [ ] Make image loading on-demand, to save memory.
 (Maybe an unimportant optimization?
 Measure.)
 - [ ] Update to CommonLibSSE-NG?
+- [ ] Add support for debug builds to CMake, or at least remove the half-done option.
+- [ ] Decide what to do about highlight animations.
+- [ ] Track highlight status in the controller to support animating a highlighted slot.

 ## License